BeastMode901/Europe-s-Top-5-League-Analysis/README.md

 ### Project Overview
 This project provides a comprehensive analysis of 110 active player profiles across Europe’s top five leagues: Premier League, La Liga, Bundesliga, Serie A, and Ligue 1.
-The project examines players' age, market value, and career statistics to compare how these metrics vary across teams, leagues, and other players.
+The project examines players' age, market value, and career statistics to compare how these metrics vary across continents, teams, leagues, and other players.

 ### Datasets
 - Player Profile: Details such as name, birthdate, jersey number, and market value.